MMMartt/hust-courses-to-ics/README.md

 # run
 npm start
+# lessons should be saved as iCal file at 'build/out.ics'
+# it can imported to multi calendar apps.
 ```
-If there is no error, there should be an 'out.ics' at 'build/'.
-Check it and import it to app you like.